Shell Scripting - Automating the Command Line

 Execution Permissions

 By default, text files are not executable for security reasons.
-To run your script, you must grant it execute permissions using the chmod command:
+Execute permission is required only if you want to run the script directly as a command:

 chmod +x myscript.sh